Large scale regularity and correlation length for almost length-minimizing random curves in the plane: Acknowledgments

 \section{Acknowledgments}

-The authors thank Felix Otto and Jonas Hirsch for many helpful discussions.
+We thank Felix Otto and Jonas Hirsch for many helpful discussions.
+We would also like to thank the referee for many helpful suggestions on improving the presentation of the article.

-A large part of the work was done while TR was affiliated with the Max Planck Institute for Mathematics in the Sciences; TR thanks the MPI for the support and warm hospitality.
+A large part of the work was done while the authors were affiliated with the Max Planck Institute for Mathematics in the Sciences; we thank the MPI for the support and warm hospitality.